FreddieRidell/freddieridell.com/src/content/blog/ideas/10-code-commandments.md

 If the aim of a task is to create a feature, prioritise that feature over changing the codebase to better accomidate the feature.
 Once you've validated that the feature was a good feature you can (and should) then improve it's implementation, even by changing its API.

+## Never store derrived data

+Except in an explicit caching layer, which should have the API of a memoized function

 [dontalwaysdry]: https://www.youtube.com/watch?v=8bZh5LMaSmE&feature=youtu.be